 Striped seaperch have a relatively large mouth which lends itself to a diverse diet, including shrimps, crabs and other crustaceans, marine worms, mollusks, and sometimes brittle stars.
 They feed throughout the day, selecting prey visually and eating relatively large, heavy prey when it is available.

 Young striped seaperch are born in the summer months during times of dense kelp growth, and use the kelp understory as cover along with pile perch, rubberlip seaperch, and other young fish.
 Although juvenile striped seaperch and black perch sometimes school together, adults of these species compete for food.
-Wherever the two species inhabit the same general area, striped seaperch will aggressively eliminate black perch from its immediate home range to a dept to 18 ft.
+Wherever the two species inhabit the same general area, striped seaperch will aggressively eliminate black perch from its immediate home range to a depth to 18 ft.

 Striped seaperch are an extremely popular sport fish.
 They may comprise up to 10 percent of all fishes caught in the recreational fishery (excluding salmon) north of San Francisco.